Hoseasack/Linux-Updater/README.md

 # Pi-Hole-Updater
-A simple easy to use updater for Pi-Hole.
+A simple easy to use updater for Pihole running on Debian.
+To use navigate to the folder with this file in it, and use   ./Delete    to run it from the terminal.